Sections 90Q and 90S of the Constitution Act, 1867: Purpose and interpretation

 Harvesting in Saskatchewan.
 The importance of agriculture, among other industries, to Saskatchewan is stressed in section 90S of the Constitution Act, 1867.

 Section 90S was added to Part V of the Constitution Act, 1867, dealing with provincial constitutions.
 It was added to the Constitution Act, 1867 in 2023, by the Saskatchewan provincial legislation titled The Saskatchewan First Act, 2023, c.
 9, using the unilateral amending procedure set out in section 45 of the Constitution Act, 1982.
 It has not been amended since its enactment.

 The Saskatchewan First Act passed on March 16, 2023.
 The governing Saskatchewan Party stated that the purpose of the act was to confirm Saskatchewan's autonomy and to re-assert its constitutional jurisdiction over natural resources, as laid out in section 92A of the Constitution Act, 1867.

 The act has faced opposition from various groups, including Indigenous nations.

 Related provisions

 Section 92 of the Constitution Act, 1867, which sets out the legislative powers of the provinces.

 Section 92A of the Constitution Act, 1867, which relates to provincial jurisdiction over natural resources.

 Section 45 of the Constitution Act, 1982, which made possible these amendments.

+Section 128Q.1 of the Constitution Act, 1867, which uses the same amending procedure as 90Q to exempt Quebec from Section 128.